xiaoxianyu-office/mm/Mobs/Options.md

 **HorseColor: \[horse\_color\]**

       * Sets color of the horse
-      * Colors can be BLACK, BROWN, CHESTNUT, CREAMY, DARK_BROWN, GRAY or WHITE
+      * Colors Must be uppercase,can be BLACK, BROWN, CHESTNUT, CREAMY, DARK_BROWN, GRAY or WHITE

 **Saddled: \[true/false\]**